Velocity Merchant Services Logo

 Corporations

 Another route you can take is a traditional corporation.
 These are the businesses you see Inc. next to.
-These are legally distinct from its owners.
-Shareholders own it and ore only partially liable for the corporation's obligations and deeds.
-A board of directors oversee the overall strategy of the business and appoints officers to manage day-to-day operations.
-Corporations allow businesses to raise money by issuing stocks and can continue to exist despite changing stockholders.
-They contain the strongest liability protection for shareholders despite having greater legal constraints.
+A corporation is a legal entity separate from its owners, meaning it can incur debts and be held liable independently of its shareholders.
+Shareholders own it and are only partially liable for the corporation’s obligations and deeds.
+A board of directors oversees the overall strategy of the business and appoints officers to manage day-to-day operations.

 Partnerships